satRdays/paris2019/README.md

 #### 15:30	17:00	Andrew Collier Markdown: Reproducible Research and Automated Reporting.

-This turorial is for you if
+This tutorial is for you if

 - you know a bit of R;
 - you might (or might not) be familiar with R Markdown; and
 - you are interested in using R to generate reports (or other automated documents).

-Who this tutorial is *not* for you if
+This tutorial is *not* for you if

 - you're an R Markdown wizard/ninja/deity.